-Collision coverage covers your vehicle for damage that your car sustains when it hits, or is hit by, another vehicle, or another object.
-Collision also covers the upset of your vehicle, such as the unintentionally rolling or flipping of your vehicle.
+Collision insurance is part of full coverage, along with comprehensive.
+Collision covers your vehicle for damage after a collision with a vehicle or object.
+Collision covers the upset of your vehicle, such as the unintentional rolling or flipping of your vehicle.

-Collision coverage allows you to file a claim with your car insurance company and have it pay, minus your deductible amount, for damages received in most auto accidents.
-Collision will pay out, according to the terms and conditions of your policy, if the other driver is uninsured, underinsured, or unknown -- or even if you are at fault.
+Collision coverage allows you to file a claim with your car insurance company and have it pay for damages received in most auto accidents.
+Collision will pay out, according to the terms and conditions of your policy, if the other driver is uninsured, underinsured, or unknown — or even if you are at fault.

-Collision doesn’t cover any and all damages that your vehicle may receive.
-To have “full coverage” on your car you would also need to carry comprehensive insurance, which covers your car if it is stolen or damaged by vandalism, flood, fire, or animals.
+Collision doesn’t cover any and all damages, so comprehensive insurance covers your car if it is stolen or damaged by vandalism, flood, fire or animals.

 Keep in mind, not every issue with your vehicle is covered by collision or comprehensive insurance.
-For instance, damages caused by wear and tear, freezing or mechanical breakdown are not covered by either coverage -- or any other portion of an auto insurance policy.
+For instance, damage caused by wear and tear, freezing or mechanical breakdown are not covered by either coverage — or any other portion of an auto insurance policy.

 Is collision coverage mandatory?

-Collision insurance is not required by any state.
-Most states require property damage liability so that your insurer will pay (up to your limits) if you damage other people’s vehicles or property, but states do not mandate that you carry coverage to pay for damages to your own car.
+Collision insurance is not required.
+Most states require property damage liability so your insurer will pay (up to your limits) if you damage other people’s vehicles or property.
+Still, states do not mandate that you carry coverage to pay for damages to your car.

 What is the recommended deductible?

 Collision coverage does not come with limits; instead, the most it will pay you is the actual cash value of your car, minus your deductible, if it is declared totaled.
-Experts typically recommend a $500 deductible unless you have substantial savings to tap.
-If you have put a minimal down payment on a car, you should consider gap insurance.
+Experts typically recommend a $500 deductible unless you have substantial savings.

-Typically, the range you can choose for your collision deductible is anywhere from $100 to $1,500 (deductible choices vary according to state laws and insurance company guidelines).
+Typically, the range you can choose for your deductible is anywhere from $100 to $1,500 — deductible choices vary according to state law and insurance company guidelines.
 Most car owners choose a deductible of between $250 and $1,000.

-In general, the higher the deductible the less expensive your premium and the lower your deductible the higher your collision premium – since the insurer is taking on more risk.
-So, a higher deductible can substantially lower the cost of insurance premiums, but you’ll have more to pay out-of-pocket before your collision benefits kick in.
+Generally, the higher the deductible, the less expensive your premium will be.
+So, a higher deductible can substantially lower the cost of insurance premiums, but you’ll have more to pay out of pocket before your collision benefits kick in.

-To determine if you need collision insurance, you should find out the value of your car, and then take into account your deductible amount.
+To determine if you need collision insurance, figure out the value of your car, and then take into account your deductible amount.
 Collision only pays up to the actual cash value of your car.
-That means if your has little value, you don't need collision coverage.
-For example, if you have a $1,000 deductible you have to pay to file a claim to fix it, and your car is not worth much more than that, it doesn't make sense to pay for collision coverage.
+So, if your car isn’t worth much, is a second vehicle or you can afford to replace it yourself, you don’t need collision coverage.

-- If your car is less than 10 years old, you should consider buying collision.
+- If your car is less than 10 years old, you should consider buying collision coverage

-- If your car is more than 10 years old, buy collision if your car is worth $3,000 or more.
+- If your car is older than 10, buy collision coverage if your car is worth $3,000 or more.

-- Buy collision if you can’t afford to replace it if you crash it.
+- Buy collision coverage if you can’t afford to replace your car after an accident.

 How much does collision coverage cost?

-Source: CarInsurance.com commissioned Quadrant Information Systems in 2018 to field rates for coverage of 100/300/100 with $500 deductible from up to six major insurers for 10 ZIP codes in every state.
+Methodology: CarInsurance.com commissioned Quadrant Information Systems in 2018 to field rates for 100/300/100 full coverage with a $500 deductible from up to six major insurers.

 What happens if I don’t have collision coverage?

-If you have an older car with a low value (without a lease or loan on it), you may not want to pay for collision coverage since if your car is damaged, or totaled, the low amount of compensation you’d receive from your auto insurance company may not be worth the premium paid out.
+Suppose you have an older car with a low value (without a lease or loan).
+In that case, you may not want to pay for collision coverage since if your car is damaged, or totaled, the small compensation amount you’d receive from your auto insurance company may not be worth the premium.

-Knowing how much your vehicle is worth can certainly help you determine if collision coverage is worth the price.
-Find out the current value of your car by using appraisal tools offered on sites such as Kelley Blue Book (KBB), NADAguides, and Edmunds.
+Understanding how much your vehicle is worth can help you determine if collision coverage is worth the cost.
+Find out the current value of your car by using an appraisal tool like Kelley Blue Book.

 Will collision cover a dent if I repair it myself?